 Exceptional professors and personal instruction

 OLLU professors continue the heritage of the Sisters with the service they provide to students.
 Faculty committed to teaching work closely with students and serve as mentors and advisors.
-The 15:1 student-faculty ratio ensures personalized attention in classes that are just the right size.
-OLLU faculty members participate in scholarly activities outside of the classroom and enrich classes with their research and experiences.
+A 10:1 student-faculty ratio ensures personalized attention in classes that are just the right size.
+OLLU faculty members participate in scholarly activities outside the classroom and enrich classes with their research and experiences.

 New residence hall

-OLLU is opening a new $15 million residence hall that features apartment-style living overlooking the newly upgraded Lake Elmendorf park.
+OLLU recently opened a new $15 million residence hall that features apartment-style living overlooking the newly upgraded Lake Elmendorf Park.
 The residence hall features units with full kitchens and living and dining space.
 Residents have access to a fitness and yoga center, study lounges, meeting rooms, and a lakeside picnic and garden area.
-All OLLU residence halls feature free wireless Internet access, cable television, and laundry facilities.
+All OLLU residence halls feature free wireless internet access, cable television, and laundry facilities.